Today • Islamic Date -

 Mustafa Faruqi, Chair

-Head of Reward and Workplace Relations, Tesco
+Head of Reward and Employee Relations, Tesco

 “I joined Muslim Aid so that I could support others who didn’t have the same chances in life that I was given.
 Any one of us could be affected by poverty or afflicted by natural disasters so I believe it’s incumbent upon those of us who are more fortunate, to help those who are in need.
 It’s a real privilege to be able to use my skills to be of service to Muslim Aid who provide relief for some of the most vulnerable people in the world.”